akhilpenumudy/Infinite_Runner_Game-/README.md

-# Infinite_Runner_Game-
+# Infinite Runner Game - Submitted as my final graphics project in AP Computer Science A

-A simple infinite runner made entirely in Java.
+☕️ Made entirely in Java